Eul-yong Ta: The match

-The two countries faced each other during the East Asian Cup 2003.
-During the match, South Korea was winning by one point after the first half, as Yoo Sang-Chul headed the ball passed by Lee.
+The two countries faced each other during the inaugural 2003 East Asian Cup.
+During the match, South Korea was winning 1–0 after the first half, as Yoo Sang-Chul headed the ball passed by Lee.

 In the second half of the game, Chinese forward Li Yi deliberately kicked Lee's right shin after Lee completed a pass.
 Having recovered from a recent ankle injury, Lee was upset at Li's foul play and slapped Li on the back of his head, thereafter which Li Yi started to roll on the ground grabbing his head.
-For a while the entire Chinese and Korean squad ran toward the scene resulting in brief ruckus and some degree of physical contact but further conflict did not occur, as the referee awarded a yellow card for Li (simulation) and a red card for Lee (violence).
+A brief confrontation between the two teams followed, resulting in some physical contact but not a full-on scuffle.
+The referee awarded a yellow card for Li (simulation) and a red card for Lee (violence).

 Reaction and influence

 Mini-Me casts an evil glance in front of Li Yi.

 When Lee received a red card for violence, the Korean media accused Li Yi of "Hollywood action."
 At the same time, the media described Lee's expression in the picture as "proud" and "remorseless."
 The picture of Li Yi painfully clasping his head in front of Lee who is casting an angry glance at him, accompanied by a video clip of the incident, spread out through the Internet.

 Korean websites, especially DC Inside known for high-level digital image editing and digital photography, began to photoshop and produce numerous parodies to ridicule the incident.
 Initially, the photoshopped works showed Lee holding a hammer or a chainsaw.
 Photoshopped works of the Korean footballer holding a Korean history textbook in front of the Chinese and another picture of Lee in Ŭlchi Mundŏk's armor have also surfaced on the internet.

 Gradually, the parodies grew more complex over time as they were altered to resemble movie posters, and statues.
 Examples of parodies include pictures of Lee holding an electric saw before the Chinese, driving a crane towards Li, and Lee in Goku's costume in his Super Saiyan form.
 As of June 2006, the number of parodies have exceeded 200.
 Less frequently, the Chinese athlete (Yang Chen) in the background has been the subject of photoshopping.

 Eul-yong Ta has been used to portray anti-Chinese sentiments and other social and political issues of South Korea such as strained relations between Korea and Japan.
 Eul-yong Ta became popular once again when South Korean gymnast Yang Tae Young lost to Paul Hamm in 2004 Summer Olympics.
 New parodies continued to be made after 2006 World Cup when Korea lost in a match against Switzerland.

 Eul-yong Ta influenced new terms such as Eul-yong Chook and "Zidane-Ta" in South Korea when Zinedine Zidane headbutted Marco Materazzi during the final round of the 2006 World Cup.